Carpal tunnel syndrome is a common condition that causes pain, numbness and tingling in the hand and arm.

 - Repetitive hand use

-- Hand and wrist position during repetitive activities
+- Hand Wrist position during repetitive activities

 - Health conditions such as diabetes, arthritis and thyroid gland imbalance